Using the Record History Widget to View Changes to Table Records

-Record History Widget Overview
+Digital Record History Overview

-The history widget offers visibility and traceability into the creation, update and deletion of table records.
+The history Widget offers visibility and traceability into the creation, update and deletion of Table Records.
 It is an interactive, scrollable widget, that you can embed within your app, and link to a specific table record.

 This offers the ability to verify, or approve, the change of the table record itself, the state of other variables within the app at the time of completion, and if applicable, the e-signature of the user within the app.

 You might find this widget especially powerful for batch work, subassemblies, and material management.
 From a quality perspective, this widget can be leveraged in the approval process of your batch work.

 The Record History will first show a header that includes the following information:

 - Logged-in User

 - Step name

 The widget will then include information about the change of the record itself, including: